nwdaudt/munida_seabirds/README.md

 Please refer to the original paper if using any piece of this repository (code and/or data).
 This repository is under CC BY 4.0 license.

 Daudt, NW; Loh, G; Currie, KI; Schofield, MR; Smith, RO; Woehler, EJ; Bugoni, L; Rayment, WJ. (in review).
-Changing species occurrences in seasonal seabird assemblages at the Subtropical Frontal Zone off southeast Aotearoa New Zealand.
+Changing species occurrences in seasonal seabird assemblages at the Subtropical Frontal Zone.